The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Hecke stability and theta lifts

-From Lemma \ref{lem:degenFC1cusp}, we now immediately obtain the following proposition.
+From Lemma~\ref{lem:degenFC1cusp}, we now immediately obtain the following proposition.
 Recall that we write $V = U + V_{2,n} + U^\vee$. \begin{proposition} Let $\Pi = \Pi_f \otimes \Pi_\infty$ be a cuspidal automorphic representation on $G_1$ with $\Pi_\infty$ a quaternionic discrete series.
-For a vector $v \in V_{2,n}$, let $N_v = \exp( U \wedge (U^{\perp} \cap v^{\perp}))$ be a certain subgroup of the unipotent radical of the Heisenberg parabolic.
+For a vector $v \in V_{2,n}$, define $N_v = \exp( U \wedge (U^{\perp} \cap v^{\perp}))$ so that $N_v$ is a subgroup of $N_P$.
 One has the following facts. \begin{enumerate} \item Suppose $\varphi \in \Pi$.
-Then the constant term of $\varphi$ over $N_v$ is identically $0$. \item The theta lift of $\Pi$ to $\SL_2$ is $0$. \item The theta lift of $\Pi$ to $\Sp_4$ is cuspidal. \end{enumerate} \end{proposition} \begin{proof} For the first part, the constant term of $\varphi$ over $N_v$ can be expanded in term of degenerate Fourier coefficients of $\varphi$, so is $0$ by Lemma \ref{lem:degenFC1cusp}.
-For the second part, standard calculation with the definition of the Schrodinger model of the Weil representation immediately shows that the Fourier coefficients of the theta lifts $\theta_\phi(\varphi)$ to $\SL_2$ factor through periods of $\varphi$ over subgroups $S_v = \{g \in G_1: gv = v\}$.
+Then the constant term of $\varphi$ over $N_v$ is identically $0$. \item The theta lift of $\Pi$ to $\SL(2)$ is $0$. \item The theta lift of $\Pi$ to $\Sp(4)$ is cuspidal. \end{enumerate} \end{proposition} \begin{proof} For the first part, the constant term of $\varphi$ over $N_v$ can be expanded in terms of degenerate Fourier coefficients of $\varphi$, so it is $0$ by Lemma~\ref{lem:degenFC1cusp}.
+For the second part, a standard calculation with the definition of the Schr\"odinger model of the Weil representation immediately shows that the Fourier coefficients of the theta lifts $\theta_\phi(\varphi)$ to $\SL(2)$ factor through periods of $\varphi$ over subgroups $S_v = \{g \in G_1: gv = v\}$.
 These subgroups contain the $N_v$'s, so the periods vanish.
-The third part follows from the second by the Rallis tower property, or directly from the first part by a similar calculation with theta lifts and periods. \end{proof}
+The third part follows from the second by the Rallis tower property \cite[Theorem I.1.1]{rallisHoweDuality}, or directly from the first part by a similar calculation with theta lifts and periods. \end{proof}